 Digitalisation offers a great number of opportunities for reducing energy consumption, environmental impact and greenhouse gas emissions.
 Digitalisation also has an ecological price, however: the vast numbers of devices, data centres and communication infrastructures consume increasing amounts of energy and materials and contribute to climate change.
 Moreover, the use of critical raw materials in electronic devices is constantly increasing on a global scale.
 Resource consumption caused by the production of digital equipment and infrastructures is thus becoming an important aspect for sustainability.
 The challenge is to design devices and infrastructures in a way that is more efficient in terms of resources and energy, to rapidly ensure the supply of carbon-neutral electricity from renewable energy sources and to plan the sites of data centres, in particular, with a view to optimising waste heat utilisation.

 Digital technologies are increasingly changing our day-to-day lives.
-Which direction should digitisation take to ensure that it contributes towards globally sustainable development?
+Which direction should digitalisation take to ensure that it contributes towards globally sustainable development?
 The Wuppertal Institute's of the In Brief entitled "Steering Digitalalisation in the Right Direction – Key Points for Science and Politics" provides answers to this question.
 The authors advocate that more attention should be focused on the socio-cultural, organisational and institutional environment of the digital economy.
 The key message is: the megatrend of digitalisation is not necessarily taking over the economy and society in an uncontrollable way.
-Its impact depends on human behavior and on designing new processes in organisations, but also on modifying the statutory framework.
+Its impact depends on human behavior and on designing new processes in organisations, but also on modifying the regulatory framework.
+Against this background, it is important to develop awareness for the environmental impacts of the use of digital devices and target group-specific approaches for behavioural changes, as for example demonstrated in the Lifestyle@pro-Climate project for young people.

-How can the digital transformation be shaped in a climate friendly and sustainable manner?
-This key question gains increasingly importance and, thus, shall form a centerpiece of the political agenda.
-In March 2020, the German Federal Minister for the Environment Svenja Schulze and Prof. Dr. Manfred Fischedick, Scientific Managing Director of the Wuppertal Institute, jointly presented the Digital Agenda for the Environment of the Federal Ministry for the Environment (BMU) in Berlin.
-The Agenda comprises of more than 70 specific measures and represents the first governmental strategy in Europe that ties digital transformation closely together with environmental policies.
-The Federal Ministry for the Environment involved some 200 experts in the development process of the agenda, supported by the Wuppertal Institute providing scientific advice (in German).
+Political governance of the digital transformation is key and will decide whether digitalisation will accelerate social and ecological crises or provide a game changing toolbox for shaping a sustainable future - this is the clear-cut message of the Digital Agenda for the Environment of the Federal Ministry for the Environment (BMU), published in March 2020.
+The Agenda comprises more than 70 specific measures and represents the first governmental strategy in Europe that ties digital transformation closely together with environmental policies.
+During the development process the Federal Ministry for the Environment was supported by the Wuppertal Institute providing scientific advice.

-In April 2020, the Wuppertal Institute launched a new podcast series "Zukunftswissen.fm", regularily addressing exciting themes of transformation and innovation for sustainability.
+In April 2020, the Wuppertal Institute launched a new podcast series "Zukunftswissen.fm", regularly addressing exciting themes of transformation and innovation for sustainability.
 The first series is centered around the topic of "Digitalisation and Sustainability".
-Dr. Stephan Ramesohl, Co-Head of the Research Unit Digital Transformation with the Division Circular Economy of the Wuppertal Institute, is discussing with experts from science, politics, business and society.
-No doubt that digital solutions provide answers to the challenges of the sustainability transformation and, for example will make important contributions to the energy transition and the rise of new mobility systems.
-At the same time digitalisation is aggravating ecological risks.
+Dr. Stephan Ramesohl, Co-Head of the Digital Transformation Research Unit in the Circular Economy Division of the Wuppertal Institute, is discussing with experts from science, politics, business, and society the ambiguity of the nexus of digitalisation and sustainability.
 Many questions emerge: What are the promises of digitalisation, how to manage the challenges?
-How to reconcile conflicts of data security and protection, energy and resource consumption and possible rebound effects?
-What is the role of regulation and policy making, where to focus?
 Join and listen!

 The digital transformation offers a unique opportunity to rethink environmental sustainability, social inclusion, green economy and, hence, shaping the future.